Direct impingement: Variables

-The operation of the system is highly dependent on the length of both barrel and gas tube which transports gas from the barrel to the bolt.
-Using too short a gas tube can result in increased pressure inside the bolt assembly and increased rate of automatic fire, both of which can have detrimental effect on the weapon and accuracy of shots.
+The operation of the system is highly dependent on both the length of the barrel and the gas tube which transports gas from the barrel to the bolt.
+Using too short a gas tube can result in increased pressure inside the bolt assembly and an increased rate of automatic fire, both of which can negatively affect the weapon and accuracy of shots.
 The use of a suppressor also increases gas pressure, further aggravating the situation.
 The problem can be reduced by using a longer gas tube, moving the gas port on the barrel further forward, and/or by installing an adjustable gas block to provide the right amount of gas pressure depending on the desired operating mode.

 History

 The first experimental rifle using a direct impingement system was the French Rossignol ENT B1 automatic rifle followed by Rossignol's B2, B4 and B5.
-The first successful production weapon was the MAS 40 rifle adopted in March 1940.
-The Swedish Automatgevär m/42 is another well-known example.
+The first successful production weapon was the French MAS 40 rifle adopted in March 1940.
+The Swedish Automatgevär m/42 is another example.
 Both the French and Swedish rifles use a simple system whereby the gas tube acts as a piston with a cylinder recess in the bolt carrier.